shamanneo/scannetpp/README.md

-# 3D Gaussian Splatting on ScanNet++ dataset
+# 3D Gaussian Splatting on ScanNet++ Dataset
 This repository contains the code for training and evaluating 3D Gaussian Splatting on the ScanNet++ dataset.
-The code is based on the original 3D Gaussian Splatting [github](https://github.com/graphdeco-inria/gaussian-splatting) and adapted to work with the ScanNet++ dataset.
+The code is based on the original 3D Gaussian Splatting [repository](https://github.com/graphdeco-inria/gaussian-splatting) and has been adapted to work with ScanNet++.

 ## Requirements
-The code is tested with Python 3.9 and requires the following packages:
+The code has been tested with Python 3.9 and requires the following packages:
 ```
 conda create -n 3dgs-demo python=3.9
 conda activate 3dgs-demo